 The Platinum Card® from American Express

-5X Membership Rewards® points on flights booked directly with airlines or with American Express Travel and 5X Membership Rewards® points on eligible hotels booked on amextravel.com.
+- 5X Membership Rewards® points on flights booked directly with airlines or with American Express Travel and 5X Membership Rewards® points on prepaid hotels booked on amextravel.com.

-Rewards program: Your purchases will earn Membership Rewards® points, which can be used with American Express or transferred to their travel partners.
-When using Membership Rewards® points at American Express Travel, your points are valued at 1 cent each, so your best use of points is through transferring to their airline or hotel partners.
-Points transfer to 16 airlines and three hotels, offering the most choices for award travel.
+Rewards program: Your purchases will earn Membership Rewards points, which can be used with American Express or transferred to their travel partners.
+When using Membership Rewards points at American Express Travel, your points are valued at 1 cent each, so your best use of points is through transferring to their airline or hotel partners.
+Points transfer to 18 airline and two hotel loyalty programs, offering the most choices for award travel.

 - Best lounge access programs.
 The Platinum Card® from American Express offers you the most ways to get into lounges when you travel around the world.
 In addition to Priority Pass, you can also enter Centurion Lounges and the International American Express lounges on arrival or departure at select airports, as well as Delta Sky Clubs when you are flying on Delta.

 - Elite status for holding the card.
 The Platinum Card® from American Express also comes with elite status at three car rental and two hotel loyalty programs: Avis Preferred, Hertz Gold Plus Rewards, National Car Emerald Club, Hilton Honors Gold Elite and Starwood Preferred Guest Gold status.

 - Credits for Boingo Wi-Fi, Global Entry, Shoprunner and Uber.
 Even with the high annual fee, this premium card also comes with several credits and free services for frequent travelers.
 Cardholders get free Boingo Preferred Plan membership, free Shoprunner two-day delivery, along with monthly credits for Uber rides and one Global Entry or TSA PreCheck fee waiver every five years.